 Plus, I’m sharing some recipes for the “parts” of the casserole today—homemade French fried onions and from scratch “cream of” soups.
 And I’ll reiterate that if you are a gfe reader who loves green beans, but prefers them in non-casserole form, I’ve got some other wonderful recipes for you as well!
 Personally, I like some of them far better than the classic Green Bean Casserole recipe.

-First, before we get to the recipes, just to err on the side of caution, I want to remind you once again that the traditional green bean casserole recipe, the one made with Campbell’s Cream of Mushroom Soup and French’s Fried Onions, is not gluten free because both of those particular ingredients contain gluten.
+First, before we get to the recipes, just to err on the side of caution, I want to remind you once again that the traditional green bean casserole recipe, the one made with the original Campbell’s Cream of Mushroom Soup and original French’s Fried Onions, is not gluten free because both of those particular ingredients contain gluten.
 Some recipes also include soy sauce, which, of course, is also not gluten free.

 If you use soy sauce in your recipe, that one is an easy fix, of course.
 Simply use gluten-free soy sauce or gluten-free tamari.
 Or you can use coconut aminos, which are a gluten-free and grain-free option that I’ve personally come to prefer over soy sauce.

-There are some brands—sometimes even store brands—that offer a gluten-free Cream of Mushroom Soup.
 During the first few years of being gluten free, I sought out and used those soups.
-Later I substituted Progress Creamy Mushroom Soup and left out the milk in the recipe because Progresso’s soup offers a less “gelatinous” base and is a larger can (18.5 ounces versus 10.5 ounces) so milk was not needed.
+Later I substituted Progresso Creamy Mushroom Soup and left out the milk in the recipe because Progresso’s soup offered a less “gelatinous” base and is a larger can (18.5 ounces versus 10.5 ounces) so milk was not needed.
+(Personally, I would not use Progresso brand today as it’s owned by General Mills and General Mills “gluten-free” Cheerios continue to make gluten-free individuals ill.)

-I’ve even read where some folks substitute Ore Ida Tater Tots for French-fried onions when making their green bean casserole.
+There are other ready-made alternatives to French Fried Onions that folks have come to love.
+For example, some folks substitute Ore Ida Tater Tots for French-fried onions when making their green bean casserole.
 Ore Ida is the originator of Tater Tots and officially only their brand of these much-loved, round potato items can be called Tater Tots.
 Thankfully, they’re gluten free!

 As I said earlier, I’m also featuring recipes for the “parts” of Green Bean Casserole and several other fabulous green bean recipes.